RichardScottOZ/pyBacktrack/docs/pybacktrack_paleo_bathymetry.rst

 This paragraph gives a more detailed explanation of how deformation in particular is used in ``pybacktrack/supplementary/generate_rift_grids.py``...
 The script allows one to specify a total sediment thickness grid and an age grid (defaulting to those included with pyBacktrack).
 Grid points are uniformly generated in longitude/latitude space on continental crust.
-Next pyGPlates is used to load the Müller 2019 topological plate model (containing rigid plate polygons and deforming networks) and reconstruct these continental grid points on back through geological time.
+Next pyGPlates is used to load the Zahirovic 2022 topological plate model (containing rigid plate polygons and deforming networks) and reconstruct these continental grid points on back through geological time.
-Note that plate IDs do not need to be explicitly assigned in order to be able to reconstruct because recent functionality in pyGPlates, known as *reconstructing by topologies*, essentially continually assigns plate IDs using the topological plate polygons and deforming networks while each grid point is reconstructed back through time.
+Note that plate IDs do not need to be explicitly assigned in order to be able to reconstruct because functionality in pyGPlates, known as *reconstructing by topologies*, essentially continually assigns plate IDs using the topological plate polygons and deforming networks while each grid point is reconstructed back through time.
 This ensures the path of each grid point is correctly reconstructed through deforming regions so that we can correctly determine when it enters and exits a deforming region.
 During this reconstruction each grid point is queried (at 1Myr intervals) whether it passes through a deforming network.